 Related Blog Posts

-Breast augmentation can help women feel more feminine and more confident.
+Revision breast augmentation can help women feel more feminine and more confident.
 However, as with any surgery, complications can occur.
-These are discussed extensively in our breast augmentation page.
+These are discussed extensively on our breast augmentation page.

 If you have had previous breast augmentation and the results have been disappointing or have resulted in problems in one or both breasts, we may be able to offer you a surgical solution.